 Health Care Costs

 You can claim a donation to charity as an itemized deduction in many cases.
-If you donate money rather than property to a charity, you can deduct a cash contribution of up to 60 percent of your adjusted gross income.
+If you donate money rather than property to a charity, you can deduct a cash contribution up to a certain percentage of your adjusted gross income.
 For property donations, you can deduct the fair market value of the asset in most cases.
 Certain exceptions may apply if you donate a vehicle worth more than $500 to the charity, or if the asset has appreciated in value over time.
 Some individuals prefer to make all of their charitable donations in one year, or in a limited number of years.
 This helps ensure that their itemized deductions are greater than the standard deduction that they could have claimed.

 Selling a Home